-Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) G.1 Topics for staff development are determined by data, by the administration, and by the program staff.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.d, 2.c, 4.d, 4.e, 4.f What is the system for identifying Professional Development needs of staff? (surveys/observations) What input do you seek to develop your professional skills?
+Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) G.1 Topics for staff development are determined by data, by the administration, and by the program staff Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.d, 2.c, 4.d, 4.e, 4.f What is the system for identifying Professional Development needs of staff? (sur- veys/observations) What input do you seek to develop your professional skills?
 What goals have you identified to continue your professional growth?
-I, P G.2 New staff are provided with an indepth orientation to the emotional support program and expectations.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 4.d, 4.e, 4.f Is there an induction process that includes initial training for new staff?
-I, P G.3 Safe Crisis Management Certification is current for all staff.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.d, 2.d, 4.b, 4.e What crisis management training is provided and how often? Р
+I, P G.2 New staff are provided with an in- depth orientation to the emotional support program and expectations Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 4.d, 4.e, 4.f Is there an induction process that includes initial training for new staff?
+I, P G.3 Safe Crisis Management Certification is current for all staff Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.d, 2.d, 4.b, 4.e What crisis management training is provided and how often? Ρ